AWS announces preview of AWS Interconnect - multicloud

-How do I troubleshoot high replica lag with Amazon RDS for MySQL?
+How do I troubleshoot high binlog replica lag with Amazon RDS for MySQL and Aurora MySQL?

-I want to know why there’s replica lag when I use Amazon Relational Database Service (Amazon RDS) for MySQL.
+I want to know why there's replica lag when I use Amazon Relational Database Service (Amazon RDS) for MySQL or Amazon Aurora MySQL.

 Short description

-In Amazon CloudWatch, check the ReplicaLag metric for Amazon RDS.
+To check the ReplicaLag metric for Amazon RDS, use Amazon CloudWatch.
 The ReplicaLag metric reports the value of the Seconds_Behind_Master field of the SHOW SLAVE STATUS command.

-The Seconds_Behind_Master field shows the current timestamp on the replica DB instance.
-It also shows the original timestamp that's logged on the primary DB instance for the event that processes on the replica DB instance.
+The Seconds_Behind_Master field shows the current lag in seconds that the replica DB instance is behind the source instance.
+It also shows the original value that's logged on the primary DB instance for the event that processes on the replica DB instance.

 MySQL replication uses the binary log dump, replication I/O receiver, and replication SQL applier threads.
-For more information about how the threads function, see Replication threads on the MySQL website.
-If there's a delay in replication, then identify whether IO_THREAD replica or SQL_THREAD replica causes the lag.
-You can then identify the root cause of the lag.
+For more information about how the threads work, see Replication threads on the MySQL website.
+If there's a delay in replication, then check whether IO_THREAD replica or SQL_THREAD replica causes the lag.
+Then, you can identify the root cause of the lag.

 Resolution